MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A13-quantitative_theory.md

 \vspace{1in}

-10. We model a single mean with a t-distribution with $n-1$ degrees of freedom.
-Calculate the degrees of freedom for this study.
+10. We model a single mean with a $t$-distribution with $n-1$ degrees of freedom.
+Calculate the degrees of freedom for this study and use it to fill in the blank in the title of the $t$-distribution displayed below.

 \vspace{0.2in}

-11. Mark the value of the standardized statistic on the t-distribution and illustrate how the p-value is found.
+11. Mark the value of the standardized statistic on the $t$-distribution and illustrate how the p-value is found.

 \begin{center}\includegraphics[width=0.7\linewidth]{06-A13-quantitative_theory_files/figure-latex/tdistmean-1} \end{center}
 \newpage

-To find the p-value for the theory-based test:
+To find the p-value for the theory-based test in R:

-* Enter the value for the standardized statistic for xx in the pt function.
+* Enter the value for the standardized statistic for `xx` in the `pt` function.

-* Enter the df for yy in the pt function.
+* Enter the degrees of freedom for `yy` in the `pt` function.

-* Highlight and run line 24
+* Highlight and run line 24.

 ``` r